a-gavin/a-gavin.github.io/content/blog/wifi-packet-capture.md

 **NOTE:** Do not delete the STA interface, only 'DOWN' it.
 You **must** keep it in order to scan 6GHz.

 It is critical that this step comes after creating and 'UP'ing the monitor interface.
-Otherwise, you will be unable to configure the AX210/BE200 monitor for 6GHz channels.
+Otherwise, you will be unable to configure the Intel radio monitor for 6GHz channels.

 ```Bash
 # Admin 'DOWN' the station.
 Does not delete it.